 - Rent and mortgage payments, food, utilities, and other living expenses

-This funding is not for art supplies or arts-related expenses.
+This funding is not for art supplies or arts-related expenses and projects.

 When will my application be reviewed?